meatball133/crystal/exercises/concept-wip/crystal-hunter/.docs/instructions.md

 You are in process of developing the new highly appreciated game **Crystal Hunter**.
 In the game you are a character which moves around and collects crystals.
 The player wins by picking up all the crystals.
-If the player comes in contact with a bandit so will the player lose all crystals and lose.
+If the player comes in contact with a bandit, then the player will lose all their crystals and lose the game.
 There is an exception to this rule: the player can have an active power-up which makes them invisible to the bandits.

 Your goal is to write some rules that will be used in the game.